-When Nader Masadeh, the president and CEO of Wings and Rings, went incognito as part of filming CBS’s Undercover Boss, he did so in order to get an unfiltered look at how the brand’s mission was playing out within the four walls of the brand’s franchise-owned restaurants.
-But even before filming, Masadeh was no stranger to the dozens of franchisees within the Wings and Rings system.
-His presence and the access he and his corporate team offer to franchisees is ample, especially in an industry when interactions with C-level franchisors can be non-existent.
+When Nader Masadeh, the President and CEO of Wings & Rings, went incognito as part of filming CBS’s Undercover Boss, he did so to get an unfiltered look at how the brand’s mission was playing out within the four walls of the brand’s franchisee-owned restaurants.
+But even before filming, Masadeh was no stranger to the dozens of franchisees within the Wings & Rings system.
+His presence and the access he and his corporate team offer to franchisees are ample, especially in an industry when interactions with C-level franchisors can be non-existent.

-This approach to the business is of paramount importance to Masadeh, who has always subscribed to a servant-leadership strategy toward creating a successful brand and a positive culture.
+This approach to the business is of paramount importance to Masadeh, who has always subscribed to a servant-leadership strategy for creating a successful brand and a positive culture.

 That philosophy has been infectious.
-It’s not just Masadeh who subscribes to those beliefs, they are shared and lived day-to-day by other members of the team like Tyler Skaggs, a field construction associate at Wings & Rings who joined the team a little over a year ago.
+It’s not just Masadeh who subscribes to those beliefs; they are shared and lived day-to-day by other members of the team like Linsey Case, Marketing Manager for Wings & Rings.

 “When you have your team’s best interest in mind, and you work to help them grow instead of putting yourself first, you build stronger, loyal, committed teams,” said Case.
 “It’s a simple philosophy that goes a long way in building trust, and I think it’s something that is innate in the Wings and Rings team.
 It’s not something we have to remind ourselves to do, but rather something that we embrace and live up to as part of our core values.”

 Growing up in a “restaurant family,” Case says she has the food industry in her blood.
 Her family owned an independent pizza restaurant that she worked there growing up and throughout college.
 When she graduated, she joined the marketing team of a local food manufacturer that supplied products to many of the restaurants in the area, including Wings and Rings.